asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 Preparation custom - Without TEs annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not use TEs annotation of refrence, it is required that you use an TEs library.
+If you do not use TE annotation of the reference, you will have to use a TE library.

-You should place your files as follows:
+You should organize your files as follows:

 .. code-block:: none